alissoninacio1/alissoninacio1/README.md

     About me:
 </h3>

-🐱‍🏍A mobile developer from Brazil 🟡🟢🔵⚪, current living in Mexico 🟢⚪🔴.
+🐱‍🏍A  developer from Brazil 🟡🟢🔵⚪, current living in Mexico 🟢⚪🔴.

-🔭 Currently finishing my degree in Applied Techonology (BYU-Idaho),  including web development and software engineering.
+🔭 Currently finishing my degree in Applied Techonology (BYU-Idaho),  software development and engineering.

-🐱‍🚀 Working on mobile development
+🐱‍🚀 Growing

 👽 I’m looking to collaborate on software related projects.